binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 See my detailed post on GPG/PGP [here](http://blog.binarymist.net/2015/01/31/gnupg-key-pair-with-sub-keys/) for more details.

 I have noticed some confusion surrounding S/MIME vs TLS.
 TLS works at the transport & session layer, as opposed to S/MIME which operates at the Application Layer.
-The only similarity I see is that they both use Certificate Authorities.
+The only similarity I can see is that they both use Certificate Authorities.

 * Adjust your spam filters
 * Read your message headers and trace IP addresses, although any decent self respecting spammer or social engineer is going to be using proxies.